rewrewby/luxchain-core/README.md

-# metachain-core
+# luxchain-core
- Official Golang implementation of Metachain - a layer 1 Proof of Work blockchain designed for decentralization, innovation, and community-driven development.
+ Official Golang implementation of LuxChain - a layer 1 Proof of Work blockchain designed for decentralization, innovation, and community-driven development.
 This repository hosts the core codebase for the Metachain network, providing a robust and secure foundation for decentralized applications (DApps), smart contracts, and token ecosystems.

 # No uncle rewards
  We have excluded uncle rewards, so for mining uncle blocks miners will receive no coin.
-So the max supply will be fixed as 17M.
+So the max supply will be fixed as 33M.

 ## Building the source